Tattooed Man: Mark Richards

 During the Heroes in Crisis storyline, Tattooed Man is shown as a patient at Sanctuary.
-He was among those killed by Savitar after he escaped from the Speed Force, which is blamed on Wally West losing control of it.
-In The Flash #796, it was revealed that the hero Gold Beetle replaced all of the dead heroes with clones from the 31st century.
+He was among those killed by Savitar after he escapes from the Speed Force, which is blamed on Wally West losing control of it.
+In The Flash #796, it is revealed that the hero Gold Beetle replaced all of the dead heroes with clones from the 31st century, allowing them to survive.